idobrusin/RocLang/README.md

   * Click add to add a repository
   * Use the following URL: https://idobrusin.github.io/RocLang/update/site.xml
   * Install Roc feature and restart Eclipse.
   * Confirm with yes, when asked to convert project to Xtext project.

+Important note: Eclipse has to to run using Java 1.8, otherwise the Roc plugin wont work.

 ### Alternative: Manual installation
 Extract the RocLang.zip and place contents to the Eclipse dropins folder.